 In terms of the risks associated with technological innovation, the Group constantly seeks to innovate products and production processes.

-Specifically, the Group has implemented or is in the process of implementing certain product innovations that will enable it to retain its leading market and technology leading position, such as new elastic suspension components made from composite materials, a new oil cooling technology that uses aluminium foam, an innovative particulate emission control system and lubrication filters for drivetrain systems.
+Specifically, the Group's pipeline includes certain product/process innovations that are not available to key competitors, such as new elastic suspension components made from composite materials, a new oil cooling technology that uses aluminium foam and an innovative particulate emission control system.

-In correlation with the environmental policy, 16 plants in the Engine Systems Division and 13 in the Suspension Components Division are currently certified as complying with the international standard ISO 14001.
-Within the Engine Systems Division, two companies have had their health and safety systems certified to the OHSAS 18001 standard.
+In correlation with the environmental policy, 16 plants in the Engine Systems business unit and 13 in the Suspension Components business unit are currently certified as complying with the international standard ISO 14001.
+Within the Engine Systems business unit, two companies have had their health and safety systems certified to the OHSAS 18001 standard.
 The activities carried out in the plants are audited by both experienced internal auditors and external auditors.
 Particular attention is paid to personnel training in order to consolidate and disseminate a safety culture.

-As regards internal risks, namely risks associated with internal activities and with the characteristics of the organisation itself, one of the major risks identified, monitored and actively managed by the Group is the risk of product quality/complaints due to non conformity: in this regard, it is worth drawing attention to the fact that the two divisions of the Sogefi Group consider ongoing quality improvement as a fundamental objective to meet their customers’ needs.
-Both divisions have therefore set up their own central organisations which continuously monitor quality, while each plant has local teams that work as complying with the principles of the quality policy of their respective division.
-In correlation with the quality policy, 18 plants in the Engine Systems Division and 17 in the Suspension Components Division are currently certified as complying with the international standard ISO TS 16949.
+As regards internal risks, namely risks mostly connected with internal activities and with the characteristics of the organisation itself, one of the major risks identified, monitored and actively managed by the Group is the risk of product quality/complaints due to non conformity: in this regard, it is worth drawing attention to the fact that the Sogefi Group considers ongoing quality improvement as a fundamental objective to meet customers’ needs.
+In this regard, a central organisation was set up at Group level with the specific task of monitoring product quality and preventing non-conformities on an on-going basis through local plant units that operate under its supervision.
+The same focus on quality is placed on the supplier selection and approval process, as well as in the on-going quality control of supplies used in the manufacturing process (raw materials, semi-finished products, etc.), in order to prevent non-conformities in Group products partly or totally due to defective supplies.
+In correlation with the Group's quality policy, 18 plants in the Engine Systems Business Unit and 14 in the Suspension Components Business Unit are currently certified as complying with the international standard ISO TS 16949.
 Some plants’ systems are certified according to business specifications.
 Unforeseeable risk is adequately covered by insurance, as regards both third party product liability and the potential launch of product recall campaigns.

 With regard to the risks associated with adequacy of managerial support (e.g. the effectiveness/efficiency of Group monitoring and reporting, of internal information flows etc.), information can be found in the “Annual Report on Corporate Governance”.

-In terms of the set of risks associated with human resource management, the Group acknowledges the key role played by its human resources, a strategic partner, and the importance of maintaining clear relationships based on mutual loyalty and trust, as well as on the observance of conduct dictated by its Code of Ethics.
+In terms of the set of risks associated with human resource management, the Group acknowledges the key role played by its human resources and the importance of maintaining clear relationships based on mutual loyalty and trust, as well as on the observance of conduct dictated by its Code of Ethics.

 Lastly, with regard to the risks associated to the management of Information Systems, the Group manages the risks linked to the potential incompleteness/inadequacy of IT infrastructure and the risks related to the physical and logical safety of systems in terms of the protection of confidential data and information by means of specific units at group level.
 A key project focus aimed at improving the quality standard of corporate IT systems provides for the implementation of the “SAP” ERP system at all operations across the world, which is currently under way.